crodier/software-blog/_posts/2023-09-22-message-formats.md

 ## CapN Proto vs. Protobufs (and Flatbuffers)

-CapN Proto seems to be developed by the original protobuf author.
-CapNProto notably has implemented *'zero-copy'* messaging.
-In summary, CapN Proto can be slightly faster because it was designed with 'zero-copy' from the ground up.
+CapN Proto is developed by the original protobuf author (post Google.)

+CapNProto notably has implemented
+*'zero-copy'* messaging.
+In summary, CapN Proto can be slightly faster because it was designed with 'zero-copy' from the ground up; however, zero-copy is not always faster.

 ## What is zero-copy